-Charging Systems All-In-One Fast Charging Station (AIO) Zero-Foot-Print Depot Charging Station (ZFP) Product description Furrer+Frey AG's AIO All-In-One Fast Charging Stations- available off-the-shelf with 150, 300 and 450 kW outputs - are considered by industry specialists an essen- tial infrastructure component for efficient electric bus systems.
+Charging Systems All-In-One Fast Charging Station (AIO) Zero-Foot-Print Depot Charging Station (ZFP) Product description Furrer+Frey AG's AlO All-In-One Fast Charging Stations- available off-the-shelf with 150, 300 and 450 kW outputs- are considered by industry specialists an essen- tial infrastructure component for efficient electric bus systems.
 Our All-In-One charg- ing stations meet the OppCharge stand- ard and exceed our clients' expectations: the simplicity of the design provides the durability required, since all components are neatly integrated in the charging station.
 This does not just save the operator construction and maintenance costs.
 It also facilitates integration of the charging station into the urban environment, as there is no need to install a separate box of electronics to provide power.
-A mobile version of the AIO can also be rented for temporary operation and test projects.
+A mobile version of the AlO can also be rented for temporary operation and test projects.
 Our ZFP Zero-Foot-Print Depot Charging Stations, available off the shelf with outputs ranging from 60 to240 kW, provide vehicles with electric charge while they are parked in the depot between operations.
 The ZFP are fitted on the roof of the depot, meaning they don't take up any vehicle space on the ground.
-Buses can manoeuvre freely in the depot with- out the inconvenience of charge boxes or the risk of collisions.
+Buses can manoeuvre freely in the depot without the inconvenience of charge boxes or the risk of collisions.
 The ZFP also meet the OppCharge standard, making them an elegant, cost effective and user friendly.
 The ZFP enable very easy charging for e-buses via the standardised contact rails on the roof.
-Unlike wired plug-in solutions, the automated pantograph can also provide depot charging for the semi-au- tonomous buses.
+Unlike wired plug-in solutions, the automated pantograph can also provide depot charging for the semi-autonomous buses.
 Suitable for Opportunity charging along the bus route (selected stops) Depot charging Opportunity charging along the bus route (terminals) Max. output power range 450 kW DC 240 kW DC Charging Standard OppCharge OppCharge Indoor and /or Outdoor use: Indoor / Outdoor Indoor / Outdoor Connectivity level Via sim card - into fleet and charging management system.
 Via sim card - into fleet and charging management system.
-Number of chargers installed/planned for e- buses in Europe (up 2025) 280 112 Examples of implementation in Europe Solutions implemented around Europe inclu Netherlands, UK, Sweden uding Switzerland, Spain, Luxembourg, heliox
+Number of chargers installed/planned for e- buses in Europe (up 2025) 280 112 Examples of implementation in Europe Solutions implemented around Europe inclu Netherlands, UK, Sweden uding Switzerland, Spain, Luxembourg, are tailored and scalable within a fast-changing e-mobility landscape.
+We are working towards a sustainable world where a seamless charging Eindhoven, The Netherlands; and over the past two years, has created 'model city' energy ecosystems around the world in Den Bosch, Netherlands, Glasgow, Scotland and Montgomery County, (USA).